OfficeDev/Office-Add-in-samples/Samples/outlook-encrypt-attachments/README.md

 - adds an attachment to an email or appointment/meeting request
 - adds recipients or distributions lists as required or optional attendeees in a meeting request
 - changes the start or end date or time in an appointment/meeting request
-- adds a notification message to the item when a user newly composes an email or appointment/meeting request, instructing the user to open the Task Pane for further information (for this sample, it shows instructions and details for this sample!)
+- adds a notification message to the item when a new email or appointment/meeting request is created, instructing the user to open the task pane for further information.

 ## Features/Scenario